Tarzan and Jane (TV series)

-Tarzan and Jane (or Edgar Rice Burroughs' Tarzan and Jane) is an animated television series, produced by Arad Animation and 41 Entertainment and animated by Arc Productions and is based on the 1912 novel Tarzan of the Apes by Edgar Rice Burroughs.
+Tarzan and Jane (or Edgar Rice Burroughs' Tarzan and Jane) is an American animated television series, produced by Arad Animation and 41 Entertainment and animated by Arc Productions and is based on the 1912 novel Tarzan of the Apes by Edgar Rice Burroughs.

 The first season streamed on Netflix on January 6, 2017.
 The second season streamed on October 12, 2018.

 From December 13 to 21, 2019, the series reran on Discovery Family.

 Premise

 Saved from a plane crash and given supernatural powers, a teenaged Tarzan joins forces with a brave city girl called Jane Porter to protect his jungle home from threats.